 2. Installing WordPress

-In this example, I’ll be using Plesk Onyx and the Plesk WordPress Toolkit to simplify the WordPress installation process.
+In this example, I’ll be using Plesk Onyx and the Plesk WP Toolkit to simplify the WordPress installation process.

 Installing WordPress in Plesk Onyx is as simple as heading to the applications tab on your control panel and picking a WordPress version to install, as seen in the screenshot above.